-- 1. The CDIS Program currently has 47 undergraduate Honors Students.
-18 CDIS Honors undergraduate students graduated in the spring of 2022. - 2.
-Faculty will continue to work to identify steps to improve research experiences while managing faculty capacity. - 3.
-Increased opportunities to completed Honors Projects that included clinical education and experience were identified across the state. - 5.
+- 1. The CDIS Program currently has 33 undergraduate Honors Students admitted to the major and 11 pre-CDIS Honors students.
+13 CDIS Honors undergraduate students graduated in the spring of 2023. - 2.
+Faculty will continue to work to identify steps to improve research experiences while managing faculty capacity. - 5.
 Increase opportunities for graduate research experiences. - a.
 Resources: Faculty time - b.
 Responsible Person(s): Program Faculty - c.
 Projected Completion Date: May 2025 - d.
 Expected Results: Faculty will identify opportunities for graduate students to be involved in research annually - i.
 2020-21 Progress: